MeetKunde/.github/profile/README.md

 It consists of two main parts: the **web application**, which is the interface between the task solving system and the user, and the task solving system itself.

-The application is written in TypeScript.
+The application is written in Angular, TypeScript.
+It uses konva.js library.
 It also includes a compiled part written in C++, which implements the mathematical aspects of it.
-The backend of the application is Angular.
+The backend of the application is Django.
+Second version of application uses only Angular and JSXGraph library.

 The **task solving application** is written in C++.
 It is a simple server-like application.